physiodatatoolbox/docs/docs/tutorial/basics.md

      - The epochs start at the onset of the marker, therefore the **startDelay** can be left at `0`.
  1. Define the end of the epochs:
      - Copy the information of the start of the epoch to the end of the epoch.
-     - Adjust the **endDelay** to `8`.
+     - Adjust the **endDelay** to `8` (note that the start- and endDelay are in seconds!).
  1. Since the CS+ with image 2 epoch definition is very similar to the CS+ image 1 epoch definition, right click on any of the cells of the row we just created and select **Duplicate row**.
- 1. In the new row, we only need to adjust the epoch name and the the marker value to reference the CS+ image 2 trials:
+ 1. In the new row, we only need to adjust the epoch name and the marker value to reference the CS+ image 2 trials:
      - Fill in `CS_plus_Resp_img_2` in **epochName**.
      - Fill in `12`in **startValue** and in **endValue**.
  1. Hit the **Generate Epochs** button and check whether the epochs were created correctly.